Lookahead Pathology in Monte-Carlo Tree Search: Background

 \subsection{Lookahead Pathology}

 Searching deeper is generally believed to be more beneficial in planning domains.
 Indeed, advances in hardware that permitted machines to tractably build deeper Minimax search trees for Chess were a key reason behind the success of Deep Blue \cite{deep_blue}.
-However, there are settings in which this property is violated, such as the P-games investigated by several researchers in the 1980s \cite{beal_pathology,nau_pathology,pearl_pathology}.
-Over the years, many have attempted to explain the causes of pathology and why it is not encountered in real games like Chess. \citeauthor{path_survey} reconciled these different proposals and offered a unified explanation that focused on three factors: the branching factor of the game, the degree to which the game demonstrates \emph{local similarity} (a measure of the correlation in the utilities of nearby states in the game tree), and the \emph{granularity} of the heuristic function used (the number of distinct values that the heuristic takes on) \cite{path_survey}.
-They concluded that pathology was most pronounced in games with a high branching factor, low local similarity and low heuristic granularity.
+However, there are settings in which this property is violated, such as the artificial P-games investigated by several researchers in the 1980s \cite{beal_pathology,nau_pathology,pearl_pathology} and which we describe in the following section.
+Over the years, many have attempted to explain the causes of pathology and why it is not encountered in real games like Chess. \citeauthor{path_survey} reconciled these different proposals and offered a unified explanation that focused on three factors: the branching factor of the game, the degree to which the game demonstrates \emph{local similarity} (a measure of the correlation in the utilities of nearby states in the game tree), and the \emph{granularity} of the heuristic function used (the number of distinct values that the heuristic takes on).
+They concluded that pathology was most pronounced in games with a high branching factor, low local similarity and low heuristic granularity \cite{path_survey}.
+They also found that while it was not a widespread issue in real games, certain sub-games of Chess and variations of Kalah could exhibit pathology.
+Finally, it is also worth noting that pathology has been observed in single-agent domains \cite{single-agent-pathology,RTS-pathology}, but our focus in this paper remains on the two-player setting where the phenomenon has been most extensively studied.